deepkh/tuno/README.md

-## A C/C++ based async/non-block socket library by use libevent and openssl for linux and windows
+## C/C++ based async/non-block socket library by use libevent and openssl for linux and windows

 Due to coding the client/server async/non-block socket program by use C/C++ is difficulty comapre to modern language like golang, python, rust,...
 But some legacy system or embbeded system or some system need high frequency still need low level C/C++ to build their system.